Golders Green leasehold conveyancing: Q and A’s

 Your report on title for your leasehold conveyancing in Golders Green should include some of the following:

-What are your top tips when it comes to choosing a Golders Green conveyancing practice to deal with our lease extension?
+Can you offer any advice when it comes to appointing a Golders Green conveyancing practice to deal with our lease extension?

-When appointing a conveyancer for your lease extension (regardless if they are a Golders Green conveyancing firm) it is most important that they be familiar with the legislation and specialises in this area of work.
-We suggested that you speak with two or three firms including non Golders Green conveyancing practices prior to instructing a firm.
+When appointing a solicitor for lease extension works (regardless if they are a Golders Green conveyancing practice) it is imperative that he or she should be familiar with the legislation and specialises in this area of work.
+We recommend that you make enquires with two or three firms including non Golders Green conveyancing practices before you instructing a firm.
 If the firm is ALEP accredited then that’s a bonus.
-Some following of questions might be useful:
+Some following of questions could be of use:

 An example of a Lease Extension decision for a Golders Green flat is Flat A 372 Cricklewood Lane in January 2013.
 The Tribunal decided that the premium for the extended lease should be £5,750.00 and that the terms of the new lease should be those set out in annex to the decsion This case was in relation to 1 flat.